Quit smoking — it’s easier than you think

 Believe me, I know what I am talking about.
 I smoked quite intensely for over a decade, before I came to my senses and decided to quit.
 I adopted the following strategy, which I urge you to consider.

-- Understand the mechanism of addiction and believe that quitting is not going to involve unbearable suffering.
+- Understand the mechanism of addiction and tell yourself that quitting is not going to involve unbearable suffering.
 In the case of certain powerful drugs, like heroin or meth, that is not the case (if animals are given meth, they will continue to take the drug repeatedly until it kills them).
 Nicotine is only mildly addictive.

 - Change your habits, especially the ones that are associated with smoking.
 In my case, I stopped attending the University seminars or similar places where I had smoked copiously.
 I did this for about three months.
 Also, I stopped writing for a few weeks — no blank page.
 Cost me a bit of income, but not more than taking an unpaid vacation.

 - Reward yourself with other things.
 I loved a certain kind of Japanese crackers that were inordinately expensive (for my income at the time).
 But the money I saved not smoking allowed me to buy them at no extra expense.
-So after dinner it was Japanese crackers and other treats I normally considered too expensive.
+So, after dinner it was Japanese crackers and other treats I normally considered too expensive.

 - Occupy your hands.
 Smoking is a tactile thing, your hands are involved in the process.
 The first time I quit smoking, I took up knitting.
 Not just straight run-of-the-mill stuff, but complex cable knitting patterns.
 I made beautiful pullovers and vests for my sons, and now see my young grandchildren wearing them — and I am still around to enjoy it.

 - Do not ever think you are over it, and that it is safe to light up occasionally.
 After a few years of abstinence I decided that it was okay, for instance after a meal or in a club lounge.
 It was like jumping off a cliff — the splat came immediately, there was nothing I could do about it.
 Incidentally: the second time I quit I taught myself, at the age of forty, to play the piano — classical pieces, Beethoven and Chopin.
-It is excruciatingly difficult for people born with a single brain, trying to control two hands.
+It is excruciatingly difficult for people born with a single brain, trying to coordinate two hands.
 But deeply satisfying when you succeed — and your hands do not have time to handle cigarettes while you are playing.

 - Viciously punish people who try to tempt you.
 The best punishment I came up with — when they maliciously offer you a cigarette, knowing that you have quit — is to take the cigarette and calmly crush it over an ashtray.
 Never again will they try to tempt you.
 I guarantee it.

 Well, if you heed my advice and succeed in quitting, send me a check for $100.
 Just kidding!
 Tell others how to do it, give them The Talk and offer them a reward instead.
 Like I did in my company.
-Three ladies were smokers and I told them that they would get a valuable present from me if they quit — if they could say to me “for one full year now I have not smoked a single cigarette.”
-One of them succeeded and I gave her a very nice Casio Exilim camera.
+Two ladies were smokers and I told them that they would get a valuable present from me if they quit — if they could say to me “for one full year now I have not smoked a single cigarette.”
+One of them succeeded, and I gave her a very nice Casio Exilim camera.
 She was delighted but said: “This is too much, why are you doing it?”
 My answer: “$200 dollars for one human life — it’s the best bargain I ever got!”